-12 Preferred Development Plan results in a reduced amount, 207 MW of non-firm transmission as shown 13 in Table 12.
-From the perspective of Table 12, with most of Keeyask connected to NCS1, there is not
+HVDC limit.
+Splitting the collector system and reconnecting generation to each bus as specified in the Preferred Development Plan results in a reduced amount, 207 MW of non-firm transmission as

+13 shown in Table 12.
+From the perspective of Table 12, with most of Keeyask connected to NCS1,

-14 enough firm transmission to transmit all of Keeyask on a firm basis.
-Conawapa generation can be
+14 there is not enough firm transmission to transmit all of Keeyask on a firm basis.
+Conawapa generation